unsplash/sum-types/README.md

 ## Installation

-The library is available on the npm registry under the same package name: [sum-types-ts](https://www.npmjs.com/package/sum-types-ts)
+The library is available on the npm registry: [@unsplash/sum-types](https://www.npmjs.com/package/@unsplash/sum-types)

 Note that due to usage of `Proxy` and `Symbol` this library only supports ES2015+.